ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-8-1.md

-# Identifying Common Sources of Conflict in Remote Teams

 In the dynamic landscape of remote work, conflicts can arise due to various factors unique to virtual teams.
 Understanding the common sources of conflict is essential for effectively managing and resolving issues within remote teams.
 This chapter will explore several key areas that often give rise to conflict in remote teams.